BenBrewerBowman/C-_Practice_Problems/README.md

 ##### Sample output:

 ```
-Enter the initial height of the tower in meters: 100
+>Enter the initial height of the tower in meters: 100
-At 0 seconds, the ball is at height: 100 meters
+>At 0 seconds, the ball is at height: 100 meters
-At 1 seconds, the ball is at height: 95.1 meters
+>At 1 seconds, the ball is at height: 95.1 meters
-At 2 seconds, the ball is at height: 80.4 meters
+>At 2 seconds, the ball is at height: 80.4 meters
-At 3 seconds, the ball is at height: 55.9 meters
+>At 3 seconds, the ball is at height: 55.9 meters
-At 4 seconds, the ball is at height: 21.6 meters
+>At 4 seconds, the ball is at height: 21.6 meters
-At 5 seconds, the ball is on the ground.
+>At 5 seconds, the ball is on the ground.
 ```

 ###### Note: Depending on the initial height, the ball may not reach the ground in 5 seconds -- that’s okay.
 We’ll improve this program once we’ve covered loops.
 ###### Note: The ^ symbol isn’t an exponent in C++.
 Implement the formula using multiplication instead of exponentiation.

+## IsPrime

+A function to tell if any given number is prime.
+It works by testing for initially testing for 0, 1 or 2 case.
+It then checks if it is divisible by two (time optimization).
+Afterward, it takes the square root of the number and evaluates its divisibility by all numbers lower than it.
+If the square root is not divisible by any numbers other than 1 and itself, the number is prime.

 ## MonsterGenerator